Bancroft Roman Villa

 Apart from the bath suite, we cannot definitively say what the rooms were used for, but you can use the information to guess!
 Note that you are only seeing part of the building - it is very likely that the house was two story, and there was an extension at the back.

-• Room 13: A large number of fine tesserae were found, suggesting there had been a mosaic but had been destroyed
+- Room 13: A large number of fine tesserae were found, suggesting there had been a mosaic that had been destroyed

 Who lived at Bancroft Villa?